earthly/earthly/docs/guides/auth.md

 {% hint style='info' %}
 ##### Note

-Currently, only `github.com` is supported as an SCM provider.
+Currently, only `github.com`, and `gitlab.com` have been tested as SCM providers.
 If you need support for others, please [open a new GitHub issue](https://github.com/earthly/earthly/issues/new).
 {% endhint %}

 There are two possible ways to pass Git authentication to Earthly builds: